-Noemi Yoko Molitor, M. A., is a Berlin based visual artist, researcher and journalist.
+Noemi Yoko Molitor, M. A., is a Berlin based visual artist and researcher.
 She studied Gender Studies and European Ethnology at Humboldt Universität zu Berlin and Cornell University.

-Her artistic practice includes abstract painting, illustration, installation and working with photographs and found objects.
+Her artistic practice includes abstract painting, video, installation and working with photographs and found objects.

 Tracing young queerness in memorial objects, Molitor digitally re-works childhood photographs of herself and others and builds sculptures and film-sets out of toys.
 Concerned with the queer relationships between artists, spectators and objects, her paintings and installations explore the im/possibility of merging with an art work or ‘becoming’ the media one works with.